SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 This figure shows the actual/predicted FoV of users during streaming process, where the data are collected in the real-world trace.
 [Click to see details](https://sendurlanter.github.io/portfolio/portfolio-7/) <br/><br/><br/>

-Analysis of D2D caching schemes in Heterogeneous Network
+Analysis of D2D Caching Schemes in Heterogeneous Network
 ------
 <font color=green>Tag: D2D communication, Caching, Heterogeneous network</font>